 The new median will be 50.

-While jumps equal to 1/2 of the original range can happen, they are rare and most of the time the new median will only move much less to the left or to the right.
+While jumps equal to 1/2 of the original range can happen, they are rare and most of the time the new median will shift much less.

 The mathematical intuition behind the median